Nurse Ambassadors for a world without NEC

-The NEC Society Nurse Ambassador Program currently engages 100+ nurses dedicated to bringing NEC awareness and resources to their unit and patient-families.
+We have 100+ Nurse Ambassadors dedicated to bringing NEC awareness and resources to their units and patient-families.
+Join us.

 Grace